CraftAcademyLabs/ca_course/guides/react_checkout_guide/10_finalizing_the_order_on_the_backend.md

 end
 ```

-run the migrations and make sure that the changes have been added to your schema file.
+Run the migrations and make sure that the changes have been added to your schema file.
 The final step we need to take is to refactor our update action.

 `app/controllers/api/orders_controller.rb`